leopi99/AcServerManagerX/README.md

 - [X] Creates new servers.
 - [X] Selects the server that can be started from the .bat file.
 - [x] Start the server inside the app.
+- [ ] Allows to change all settings.

 ## Run the app from the repo's clone